thebruindev/chronos/dbDesign.md

 TODO: add a graphs that shows you insight on the tasks that you completed in time, what you are late about

+A task card comes in two forms:
+    1- a thin card containing just the ticket identifier, the title and the goal it belongs to. - backlog screen 2 - a bigger card containing more info -> sprint screen